rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 ## Configure and Deploy Amazon FreeRTOS on Xilinx Zynq-7010

 The MicroZed device boots Amazon FreeRTOS from a microSD card.
-Your card contains a pre-built file 'BOOT.bin'.
-In the previous step the script copied the security credentials files for a:FreeRTOS to the MicroZed microSD to link your hardware to your IoT account.
-The credentials files ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-GGGROUP-node-zynq7k/GGGROUP-node-zynq7k.crt.pem``` and ```$HOME/aws-cloud-and-xilinx-workshop/edge/auth-GGGROUP-node-zynq7k/GGGROUP-node-zynq7k.key.prv.pem``` should be in the SD Card base directory.
-These credentials will link the device to your account which we will then subscribe to a pre-defined MQTT message from the platform.

-1. Remove the microSD card from the USB adapter and plug the microSD card into the MicroZed board and power the system.
+1. Remove the microSD card from the USB adapter and plug the microSD card into the MicroZed board
+2. Power the microZed by plugging in the two USB cables.
 2. In the AWS IoT Console for your region, navigate to the **Test** tool listed in the left column.
-3. Select "Publish to a topic" sub-menu and enter "freertos/demos/echo" and click the "Publish to topic".
+3. Select "Publish to a topic" sub-menu, enter "freertos/demos/echo" for the topic, and click "Publish to topic".
 See picture below.

 	![alt text](images/AFR_HelloWorld_Test.png "a:FreeRTOS Publish Test")
-7. You should now see a MQTT response from the MicroZed platform in the test window response.
+7. You should now see an MQTT response from the MicroZed platform in the test window response.
 See picture below for expected response.

 	![alt text](images/AFR_HelloWorld_Test_Response.png "a:FreeRTOS Successful Response")